ibm-cloud-docs/containers/cs_clusters.md

     </tr>
     <tr>
     <td><code>--disable-public-service-endpoint</code></td>
     <td>Include this option in your command to create your VPC cluster with a private cloud service endpoint only.
 If you do not include this option, your cluster is set up with a public and a private cloud service endpoint.
 The service endpoint determines how your Kubernetes master and the worker nodes communicate, how your cluster access other {{site.data.keyword.cloud_notm}} services and apps outside the cluster, and how your users connect to your cluster.
-For more information, see [Planning your cluster network setup](/docs/containers?topic=containers-plan_clusters).</td>
+For more information, see <a href="/docs/containers?topic=containers-plan_clusters">Planning your cluster network setup</a>.</td>
     </tr>
     </tbody></table>
 6. Verify that the creation of the cluster was requested.
 It can take a few minutes for the worker node machines to be ordered, and for the cluster to be set up and provisioned in your account.